paralleldrive/jiron/README.md

 Jiron
 =====

+A self-documenting, progressive discovery API protocol ideal for AI agents.

+Jiron is a faster, more token-efficient alternative to the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro).

 Make your API self documenting and your clients adaptable to API changes.
 It's all in the hypermedia type.

-Jiron is a hypermedia type based on Siren and the Jade template language.
+Jiron is a hypermedia type based on Siren and the pug template language.
 Instead of delivering your data in JSON messages, pack that data with related links, actions that clients can request on the reperesented resource, even code on demand to upgrade the client's capabilities to deal with the given resource.

 > Jiron: Part or small portion of a whole: patch of fog.

-## Status

-Just an idea for mapping Siren semantics to HTML as opposed to JSON for an enhanced API data delivery experience, explored briefly in the book, ["Programming JavaScript Applications"](https://pjabook.com).

 ## Justification

-APIs are becoming crucially important to application development, but there are a few problems with the current state of types used for APIs:
+APIs are becoming crucially important to AI agents and application development in general, but there are a few problems with the current state of types used for APIs:

 ### JSON troubles

-JSON is a defacto standard format for types, and the syntax is terse, but:
+JSON is a defacto standard format for types, used in the MCP specification, and the syntax is relatively terse, but:

 1. It meets very few requirements for proper hypermedia support.
 2. What few hypermedia types for JSON that do exist tend to have far fewer affordances than HTML.
+3. It consumes far more tokens than Jiron to represent the same information.

 ### HTML troubles